piesync/billbo/README.md

 ### Creating Subscriptions
 To use Billbo in the correct way, instead of creating subscriptions using the Stripe API, create your subscriptions using Billbo.

-Example using the Billbo Ruby Gem:
+Example using the `billbo` Ruby Gem:
 ```ruby
 Billbo.create_subscription(
   plan: 'basic',